holmesw/isbn/README.md

 XQuery
 ----

-Import the isbn.xqy module into the desired main module or library module of your XQuery code base:
+To use the ISBN XQuery functions, first import the isbn.xqy module into the desired main module or library module of your XQuery code base:

     xquery version "1.0-ml";